Statistical Characteristics of Deep Representations: An Empirical Investigation: B. Experiment Details

-We used a 6-layer MLP with 100 units per hidden layer for MNIST image classification tasks.
-We used a CNN with four convolutional layers and one fully-connected layer for CIFAR-10/100 image classification tasks.
+A 6-layer MLP with 100 units per hidden layer was used for MNIST image classification tasks.
+A CNN with four convolutional layers and one fully-connected layer was used for CIFAR-10/100 image classification tasks.
 Architecture details are described in Table \ref{table:hyperparameters}.